Early Career Framework

 Flexible online and face-to-face training modules

-Expert resources including world-class online learning platform
+Expert resources including online learning platform to build ECT knowledge

 Get in touch about ECF

-From September 2021, new teachers will receive development support and training over two years instead of one, with additional funding available to support their time out of the classroom in the second year and a dedicated mentor.
+New teachers will receive development support and training over two years instead of one, with additional funding available to support their time out of the classroom in the second year and a dedicated mentor.

 Mentor benefits